 Teachers have a ridiculous habit of going off on tangents.
-Don’t be drawn into their stories of their own lives or their children.
+Don’t be drawn into the stories of their own lives or their children.

 If your teacher is talking about something that’s not on the lecture slides or directly relevant to them, you might be able to leave it aside.

-I’ve seen teachers ramble on about politics, personal experiences and their family’s lives for hours.
+I’ve seen teachers ramble on about politics, personal experiences, and their families’ lives for hours.
 They often do this because they feel pressure to go the full length of the lecture.
 If there’s a two-hour lecture slot, the teacher might feel that they need to drag out their stories to make sure the lecture goes that full time.

 I think we’ve all been there.

 If this is the case, actively reflect on whether their story is relevant.
-If it’s not, use this time to expand on your relevant points that you made earlier in the lecture.
+If it’s not, use this time to expand on the relevant points that you made earlier in the lecture.

-You can use down time to write-up more detailed notes or come up with your own examples to reinforce information in your mind.
+You can use downtime to write up more detailed notes or come up with your own examples to reinforce the information in your mind.

-Another way to know what the key points are and what the irrelevant details are, is to reflect on whether this information will be assessed in the end of course test or paper.
+Another way to know what the key points are and what the irrelevant details are is to reflect on whether this information will be assessed at the end of the course test or paper.